-Cherry AG is a German stock corporation with corporate headquarters in Munich.
-The main location is Auerbach in the German region of Upper Palatinate.
-The company is listed in the Commercial Register at the Local Court of Munich under the Commercial Register number HRB 266697.
-Shares of the company are listed in the Prime Standard of the Frankfurt Stock Exchange.
+Cherry SE has been a European stock corporation (Societas Europaea) with its registered office in Munich since December 2022.
+The main production site is in Auerbach in the German region of Upper Palatinate.
+The company is listed in the Commercial Register at the Local Court of Munich under the Commercial Register number HRB 280912.
+Shares of the company have been listed in the Prime Standard of the Frankfurt Stock Exchange since June 29, 2021.

-Cherry AG, including the subsidiaries it controls, (hereinafter also referred to as the "Cherry Group", "Cherry Konzern", "the Group", "Cherry") is required to publish a non-financial statement pursuant to Section 289c of the German Commercial Code (HGB).
-For the fiscal year 2021, this non-financial statement will be published as a separate sustainability report.
+Cherry SE, including the subsidiaries it controls, (hereinafter also referred to as the "Cherry Group", "the Company", "the Group", "Cherry") is required to publish a non-financial statement pursuant to Section 289c of the German Commercial Code (HGB).
+For the fiscal year 2022, this non-financial statement will be published as a separate sustainability report.
 The information required pursuant to the requirements of the CSR implementing regulation has been disclosed (see Index).
 For the implementation of the CSR implementing regulation, Cherry has followed the German Sustainability Code.

-The reporting period for the non-financial statement of Cherry AG is the fiscal year 2021, from January 1, 2021 to December 31, 2021.

-The non-financial statement of Cherry AG 2021 was reviewed by the company's Supervisory Board and approved for publication at its meeting on April 20, 2022.
+The reporting period for the non-financial statement of Cherry SE is the fiscal year 2022, from January 1, 2022, to December 31, 2022.
+The non-financial statement of Cherry SE 2022 was reviewed by the company's Supervisory Board and approved for publication at its meeting on March 27, 2023.